Metal ions in aqueous solution: X-ray diffraction (XRD)

 A solution containing an aqua ion does not have the long-range order that would be present in a crystal containing the same ion, but there is short-range order.
 X-ray diffraction on solutions yields a radial distribution function from which the coordination number of the metal ion and metal-oxygen distance may be derived.
 With aqua ions of high charge some information is obtained about the second solvation shell.

 This technique requires the use of relatively concentrated solutions.
-X-rays are scatted by electrons, so scattering power increases with atomic number.
+X-rays are scattered by electrons, so scattering power increases with atomic number.
 This makes hydrogen atoms all but invisible to X-ray scattering.

 Large angle X-ray scattering has been used to characterize the second solvation shell with trivalent ions such as Cr3+ and Rh3+.
 The second hydration shell of Cr3+ was found to have 13±1 molecules at an average distance of 402±20 pm.
 This implies that every molecule in the first hydration shell is hydrogen bonded to two molecules in the second shell.

 Neutron diffraction

 Diffraction by neutrons also give a radial distribution function.
-In contrast to X-ray diffraction, neutrons are scatted by nuclei and there is no relationship with atomic number.
+In contrast to X-ray diffraction, neutrons are scattered by nuclei and there is no relationship with atomic number.
 Indeed, use can be made of the fact that different isotopes of the same element can have widely different scattering powers.
 In a classic experiment, measurements were made on four nickel chloride solutions using the combinations of 58Ni, 60Ni, 35Cl and 37Cl isotopes to yield a very detailed picture of cation and anion solvation.
 Data for a number of metal salts show some dependence on the salt concentration.